-Organisations where the Council is a minority shareholder of the company and the level of activity is not material to the Council's Group Accounts are detailed below.
+Organisations, including associated subsidiaries, where the Council is a minority shareholder of the company and the level of activity is not material to the Council's Group Accounts are detailed below.
 Those organisations highlighted with an asterisk had transactions with the Council in excess of £0.1m in 2014/15.